 There is so much that students will gain from reading this book and so many learning opportunities.
-Read on for my top Frindle activities and ideas to accompany this wonderful book study.
+Read on for my top Frindle novel study activities and ideas for your elementary classroom book project.

 Frindle Novel Study Character Studies

 The story centers around Nick, a creative, intelligent student, full of ideas, who knows exactly what to do them, whether that be distracting a teacher at the end of the lesson to avoid them giving out homework or getting a teacher on board with his idea to turn the classroom into a tropical island.
 Nick is a strong leader, able to get others on board with his ideas.
 Creating a description of Nick is a great way to understand his character and see things from his point of view.
 Activities could include recording likes and dislikes, how he reacts to certain events in the book, using descriptive language to describe his character.

 Mrs Granger, seemingly opposed to Nick’s newly invented word ‘frindle’ is another interesting character to study.
 A character comparison between Nick and Mrs Granger is a great way to identify their similarities and differences.
 It is also important to look at how to the characters change throughout the story and what Nick learns as the story develops.

 Reading Strategy Activities